smile.classification

 During error back propagation, we usually times the gradient with a small number η, called learning rate, which is carefully selected to ensure that the network converges to a local minimum of the error function fast enough, without producing oscillations.
 One way to avoid oscillation at large η, is to make the change in weight dependent on the past weight change by adding a momentum term.

-Although the back-propagation algorithm may performs gradient descent on the total error of all instances in a batch way, the learning rule is often applied to each instance separately in an online way or stochastic way.
+Although the back-propagation algorithm may perform gradient descent on the total error of all instances in a batch way, the learning rule is often applied to each instance separately in an online way or stochastic way.
 There exists empirical indication that the stochastic way results in faster convergence.

 In practice, the problem of over-fitting has emerged.
 This arises in convoluted or over-specified systems when the capacity of the network significantly exceeds the needed free parameters.
 There are two general approaches for avoiding this problem: The first is to use cross-validation and similar techniques to check for the presence of over-fitting and optimally select hyper-parameters such as to minimize the generalization error.
 The second is to use some form of regularization, which emerges naturally in a Bayesian framework, where the regularization can be performed by selecting a larger prior probability over simpler models; but also in statistical learning theory, where the goal is to minimize over the "empirical risk" and the "structural risk".